* Aussie rises after RBA cuts rates by 25 bps as expected

 Japan's benchmark Nikkei share average pared losses and

-turned higher, traders said.
+turned higher, market players said.